Trump was nominated for the Nobel Peace Prize before. Experts say he's unlikely to win this year

 Nominations made this year from Israeli Prime Minister Benjamin Netanyahu and Pakistan’s government occurred after the Feb.
 1 deadline for the 2025 award.

 Trump has said repeatedly that he “deserves” the prize and claims to have “ended seven wars.”
-On Tuesday, he teased the possibility of ending an eighth war if Israel and Hamas agree to his peace plan aimed at concluding the nearly two-year war in Gaza.
+Last week, he teased the possibility of ending an eighth war if Israel and Hamas agree to his peace plan aimed at concluding the nearly two-year war in Gaza.

 “Nobody’s ever done that,” he told a gathering of military leaders at Marine Corps Base Quantico in Virginia.
 “Will you get the Nobel Prize?
 Absolutely not.
 They’ll give it to some guy that didn’t do a damn thing.”